ml-archive/blog/source/our-stacks/back-end/index.md

 ### PHP

-We have been developing in PHP since 2010 and like the language for it's rapid and easy flow We have missed the strictness you see from other languages, for bigger projects.
+We have been developing in PHP since 2010 and like the language for its rapid and easy flow We have missed the strictness you see in other languages, for bigger projects.
 But now with PHP 7 it's starting to be much better

 ### Framework - [Laravel](https://laravel.com/)

-Today, there is almost no one who is writing web applications in pure PHP.
+Today almost no one writes web applications in pure PHP.
 In Nodes we use [Laravel](https://laravel.com/) and are extremely happy with it.
 Very easy to get started with.
 Much more object oriented than competitors (at that time at least)
 Massive community which brings a lot of really good open source projects and rapid bug fixes.
 Laravel is also the biggest PHP framework today, which is never a bad thing!